B V Doshi - Eminent Indian Architect, Pritzker Architecture Prize Winner

 Late Hiru M Jhangiani - Editorial Advisor at ISHRAE Mumbai Chapter

 Forty years is a long time in the life of an individual and that is how I have known Prem.
 Memories get blurred over time, but I remember my first meeting with him took place in 1970 when he returned from America to settle in India.
 He was looking around for a suitable job opening and he met me in my office in Blue Star at Churchgate, Bombay.
 I was so impressed with his educational qualifications, work experience with Carrier Corp and his very pleasant personality, that I offered him a senior position in our Air Conditioning and Refrigeration projects division in Bombay right away.
-At that time, Blue Star was in an expansion mode, having obtained several orders for tall buildings under construction at that time in Bombay.
 We ended the meeting by Prem saying that he needed time to consider my offer and, in the meantime, would proceed to Delhi right away to meet his mother.

 Ultimately, I think, Prem settled for an academic position at IIT Kanpur, where I had occasion to meet him once again when IIT organized a national seminar on air conditioning and I was one of the speakers .
 Some time later, he moved to another job in New Delhi, his original objective, with Joseph Allen Stein and Partners, a very well respected firm of architects, with Mr Stein, an American national as the senior-most partner.
-Here, too, our paths crossed very often, as Prem was responsible for all the HVAC&R designs on Stein's projects and I used to take very keen interest in this work on behalf of Blue Star and would visit their office quite often.
+Here, too, our paths crossed often, as Prem was responsible for all the HVAC&R designs and I used to take very keen interest in this work and would visit their office quite often.

 In the early or mid 70s, Stein's office was busy working on the ICRISTAT project coming up in Hyderabad, a very large complex of buildings and laboratories for agricultural research, funded by the World Bank.
-Fortunately, Blue Star quoted for the HVAC&R work involved, and obtained the order.
-For the next two years or so, as I was very closely associated with the construction phase, I would meet Prem very often, both in Delhi and in Hyderabad.
+Fortunately, Blue Star got involved in the HVAC&R and for the next two years or so, as I was very closely associated with the construction phase, I would meet Prem very often, both in Delhi and in Hyderabad.
 We discussed project-related issues and I remember the working lunches we frequently had at the Oberoi Hotel coffee shop by the pool.
 Dinner meetings were held at the Chinese restaurant at the Taj Mansingh hotel along with Prem's family.

 After leaving Stein, Prem started his independent consultancy company Spectral Services, and we continued to stay in close touch, working together on several projects until my retirement from Blue Star in 1993 at the age of 65.
 But that did not bring an end to our relationship.
 I started my second innings as Editor of Air Conditioning and Refrigeration Journal for ISHRAE Mumbai chapter at the age of 70 and would meet Prem frequently at ISHRAE forums all over the country.
 When he became the chairman of IGBC, I got in touch with him and he agreed to write a regular section in the journal on the progress of the Green Building movement in India, and would also persuade his senior colleagues in Spectral to contribute technical articles for the Journal.